Cubified/fpinit/README.md

 `fpinit` contains `script` as a module, meaning:

-     $ git submodule update --recursive --remote
+     $ git submodule update --init --recursive --remote

-Will clone the latest version of `script`.  `fpinit` can be compiled with:
+Will clone the latest version of `script` (`--init` is only necessary for first clone).  `fpinit` can be compiled with:

      $ make